ranjef420/Motorrad1150/hilde_assistant_link.md

     • Continuous accessibility and version integrity across AI platforms
     • Immutable reference material for all manuals and OEM documentation
-    • Explicit prompts to synchronize project files whenever repository versions lag ───────────────────────────────────────────────────────────
+    • Explicit prompts to synchronize project files whenever repository versions lag

++      rule: |
++        Assistants must first use the repository’s index.sqlite and MANIFEST.parts.yaml.
++        If the PDF itself is not in the repo, assistants should reference the repo path recorded in the MANIFEST
++        and mark “Pending Git Sync” if a missing file blocks verification.
++
+───────────────────────────────────────────────────────────